sharmakartik155/CS372Project/README.md

 An online outlining software that allows users view the document and see changes as they are made.

+## Internal documentation disclaimer

+We were not aware until 10:37pm on December 2nd of the need to submit internal documentation with the project.
+We will submit our internal documentation with the project report as we originally planned.

+## All code is hosted at https://github.com/sharmakartik155/CS372Project.

-## Instructions to replicate set-up
+## Instructions to replicate set-up (external documentation)

 1. These instructions are for use with a University of Regina Undergraduate Hercules Account